Technical Assistance and Resources for Communities

 This guidance document from the Rocky Mountain Institute, Interstate Renewable Energy Council, and the Sustainable Energy Action Committee supports local code officials with planning and zoning for EV charger deployment.

-These summaries from DOE's Clean Cities Coalition Network draw out lessons learned and key considerations for engaging stakeholders, strategies for improving the equitable distribution of project benefits, site selection factors, and permitting/policy elements for EV charging projects.
+These summaries from DOE's Clean Cities and Communities partnership draw out lessons learned and key considerations for engaging stakeholders, site selection factors, and permitting/policy elements for EV charging projects.

 The Alternative Fuels Data Center (AFDC) provides information, data, and tools to help fleets and other transportation decision makers find ways to reach their energy and economic goals using alternative and renewable fuels, advanced vehicles, and other fuel-saving measures.